 Sound aids, such as sound balls, sound bars or sound pillows, can be used to produce relaxing sounds that reduce or even eliminate annoying noises associated with tinnitus.
 These aids generate sounds that create a pleasant feeling of relaxation, such as white noise, which can help alleviate tinnitus during pregnancy.

 Are you experiencing tinnitus during pregnancy or after childbirth?
-Start with a free hearing check at any of our 300+ locations.
+An Amplifon audiologist may be able to help manage your symptoms.
+Book an appointment at any of our 280+ clinics.

 Learn more on how your hearing works, thanks to our experts contents.
 You can also have a look at our blog, with our lates news.